US accuses China of 'genocide' of Uyghurs and minority groups in Xinjiang - KRDO

 Concern over human rights issues in Xinjiang is a bipartisan issue in the US.
 However, the announcement in the final hours of the Trump administration could further complicate the incoming Biden administration’s approach to and dealings with Beijing.

-“The US cannot be silent — we must speak out against this oppression and relentlessly defend human rights around the world,” Biden tweeted.
-In a statement to Politico in August, Biden campaign spokesperson Andrew Bates labeled the crimes genocide.
+In a statement to Politico in August, his campaign spokesperson Andrew Bates described China’s actions in Xinjiang as genocide.
+On Tuesday, Biden’s nominee for Secretary of State Antony Blinken said he also agreed with the designation.

-“If the Trump administration does indeed choose to call this out for what it is, as Joe Biden already did, the pressing question is what will Donald Trump do to take action.
-He must also apologize for condoning this horrifying treatment of Uighurs,” Bates said — apparently referring to a claim by former national security advisor John Bolton that Trump previously encouraged Chinese President Xi Jinping to continue building detainment camps in Xinjiang.

-In his statement Tuesday, Pompeo said he had “directed the US Department of State to continue to investigate and collect relevant information regarding the ongoing atrocities occurring in Xinjiang, and to make this evidence available to appropriate authorities and the international community to the extent allowable by law.”
+In his statement, Pompeo also said he had “directed the US Department of State to continue to investigate and collect relevant information regarding the ongoing atrocities occurring in Xinjiang, and to make this evidence available to appropriate authorities and the international community to the extent allowable by law.”

 The treatment of Uyghurs and other minorities in Xinjiang has been widely condemned by the international community.
 In July 2019, twenty-two countries including Japan and the UK signed a letter urging China to end its “mass arbitrary detentions and related violations” and called on Beijing to allow UN experts to access the region.